Eliot Goldthorp

-Eliot Goldthorp (born 3 November 2001) is an English professional footballer who plays as a midfielder for FC Tulsa on loan from Lexington SC.
+Eliot Goldthorp (born 3 November 2001) is an English professional footballer who plays as a midfielder for Pittsburgh Riverhounds in the USL Championship.

 Early life

 Goldthorp was born in Leeds and played youth football for Manchester United, Leeds United and Bradford City.

 Club career

-England
+Early career

 Goldthorp made his senior debut for Bradford City on 25 September 2018 in the EFL Trophy in a 1–1 draw against Everton U21s, scoring the winning penalty.
 On 9 October 2018, manager David Hopkin stated that Goldthorp would make his first senior start, also in the EFL Trophy.
 He was praised by Hopkin for his performance in the match, which was a 4–1 home defeat.

 On 1 October 2019 he moved on loan to Mossley.
 He scored 3 goals in 5 games before being recalled by Bradford City later that month.
 His 5 games for Mossley included 3 in the league, 1 in the Manchester Premier Cup, and 1 in the FA Trophy Preliminary Round where he scored a hat-trick.

 He moved on loan to Radcliffe in December 2019.
 On 8 January 2020 the loan deal was ended early.
 In February 2020 he moved on loan to Matlock Town until the end of the season.

 Goldthorp was released by Bradford City at the end of the 2019–20 season.

 He signed for Farsley Celtic in October 2020.

 In December 2020, Goldthorp and teammate Joe West signed for Northern Premier League side Frickley Athletic on a dual registration deal.